psr-7/psr-7.github.io/index.md

 #### What is Middleware?
 Buzzword for "passing messages around" layers in contrast to "calling methods".
-There are at least two more types of middleware (application, communication) which are not related to PSR7.
+Actually nor [MOM](https://en.wikipedia.org/wiki/Message-oriented_middleware) nor any other type of middleware (application, communication, content) is specific or in any way related to PSR7.
 See [Middleware](https://en.wikipedia.org/wiki/Middleware)
 and [EDA](https://en.wikipedia.org/wiki/Event-driven_architecture).

 #### What message types are defined by PSR7?